Mainland economy expands 4.8pc in Q3 - RTHK

 The release of the latest economic data came as the Communist Party kicks off its fourth plenum in Beijing, mapping out the goals for the country's next Five-Year Plan.

-The leaders are meeting at a time of heightened trade tensions between Beijing and Washington and ahead of an expected meeting between President Xi Jinping and his US counterpart Donald Trump during the Apec summit in South Korea.
+The leaders are meeting at a time of heightened trade tensions between Beijing and Washington and ahead of an expected meeting between Xi and US President Donald Trump during the Apec summit in South Korea.
 (Xinhua & agencies)

 Mainland economy expands 4.8pc in Q3